YotpoLtd/metorikku/README.md

 [![Build Status](https://travis-ci.org/YotpoLtd/metorikku.svg?branch=master)](https://travis-ci.org/YotpoLtd/metorikku)

 Metorikku is a library that simplifies writing and executing ETLs on top of [Apache Spark](http://spark.apache.org/).

-A user needs to write a simple YAML configuration file that includes SQL queries and run Metorikku on a spark cluster.
+It is based on simple YAML configuration files and runs on any Spark cluster.

-The platform also includes a way to write tests for metrics using MetorikkuTester.
+The platform also includes a simple way to write unit and E2E tests.

 ### Getting started
 To run Metorikku you must first define 2 files.

-#### MQL file
+#### Metric file
-An MQL (Metorikku Query Language) file defines the steps and queries of the ETL as well as where and what to output.
+A metric file defines the steps and queries of the ETL as well as where and what to output.

 For example a simple configuration YAML (JSON is also supported) should be as follows:
 ```yaml